Energy-consistent Petrov-Galerkin time discretization of port-Hamiltonian systems: Numerical Experiments

 \section{Numerical Experiments}

 To showcase the performance of our cPG scheme presented in Section~\ref{sec:scheme} we test it on some of the examples in Section~\ref{sec:ex}.
 This includes finite-dimensional port-Hamiltonian systems as well as space-discrete versions of infinite-dimensional ones.
 For polynomial degree $k \in \mathbb{N}$ in Scheme~\ref{def:scheme} we use Gauß quadrature with $s_Q \in \mathbb{N}$ nodes for $Q_i$ and Gauß quadrature with $s_\Pi \in \mathbb{N}$ nodes to approximate $\Pi(\eta(z_\tau))$, cf.~\eqref{eq:scheme_local}.
 We numerically investigate the impact of the choice of $s_Q$ and $s_\Pi$ on convergence and energy consistency.

-We observe optimal rates $\tau^{k+1}$, as for the standard cPG method, cf.~\cite{Aziz1989}, provided that $s_Q, s_\Pi \geq k$.
+We observe optimal rates $\tau^{k+1}$ for sufficiently smooth solutions, as for the standard cPG method, cf.~\cite{Aziz1989}, provided that $\quadnodes, \projnodes \geq k$.
 This means that the use of the $L^2$-projection does not affect the convergence rate and neither does its approximation by means of quadrature.
-Furthermore, for some of the examples we observe superconvergence of order $\tau^{2k}$ at the time grid points, as expected from~\cite{Aziz1989}, when choosing $s_Q, s_\Pi \geq k$.
+Furthermore, under the same conditions we observe superconvergence of order $\tau^{2k}$ at the time grid points, as expected from~\cite{Aziz1989}.

 To investigate the energy consistency recall that the property in Prop.~\ref{prop:discr-energy} is proved with quadrature $Q_i$, but without use of quadrature for computing $\Pi \eta(\zh)$.
 Consequently, this property is independent of the choice of $s_Q$, but the effect of the choice of $s_\Pi$ on the energy consistency has to be addressed.
-In the examples under consideration we find that using quadrature on the $L^2$-projection energy consistency is not satisfied exactly.
-However, for $s_\Pi \geq \max(k,3)$ the relative error is close to machine precision.
+In the examples under consideration we find that using quadrature on the $L^2$-projection energy consistency is not satisfied exactly unless $\eta$ is polynomial, and $\projnodes$ is chosen such that exactness is ensured.
+However, for $s_\Pi$ sufficiently large the relative error is close to machine precision.

-In this work we do not address the spatial discretization for infinite-dimensional systems.
-We can only treat examples of space discretizations that yield a discrete system of the form~\eqref{eq:pH-weak}.
-In contrast to the framework presented in~\cite{EggerHabrichShashkov2021} the structure is not preserved under an arbitrary Galerkin discretization in space.
-Still, to give an indication on the effect of the spatial discretization, we investigate how the convergence rate in $\tau$ depends on the space discretization parameter.